 - Broccoli is supercharged with vitamins and minerals.
 Packed with vitamins A, C, and E, as well as many other antioxidants and fiber, broccoli is one of the healthiest vegetables you can eat.

 - Garlic is found in almost every cuisine in the world.
-It adds a little zing to food and it’s a must-have for your health.
+It adds a little zing to food and it’s a staple for your health.

 - Ginger may help decrease inflammation, which can help reduce a sore throat and other inflammatory illnesses.
 Ginger may also help decrease nausea.

-- Spinach made our list not just because it’s rich in vitamin C, but it’s also packed with numerous antioxidants and beta carotene, which may increase the infection-fighting ability of our immune systems.
+- Spinach made our list not just because it’s rich in vitamin C, but it’s also packed with numerous antioxidants and beta carotene, which may increase the our immune system’s ability to fight infection.

 - Yogurt stimulates your immune system to help fight diseases.
 Try to get plain yogurts rather than the kinds that are pre-flavored and loaded with sugar.
 You can sweeten plain yogurt yourself with healthy fruits and a drizzle of honey instead.

-- Almonds are packed with the vitamin and also have healthy fats.
+- Almonds are packed with vitamin E, and have healthy fats.

 - Turmeric has been used for years as an anti-inflammatory in treating both osteoarthritis and